arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 ### 1.7 Create an authorize a managed identity
 1. Go to the central search bar and search for managed identities.
+For more information on managed identities
 ![SecureLDAP2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture20.png)

- 2. Create a Managed identity : MGI1  as shown below
+ 2. Populated the fields and click *Create* to create a *User Assigned Managed Identity* MGI1  as shown below

     ![SecureLDAP2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture21.png)